Civil War Medicinal Herb Garden – How Mint Was Used As A Remedy

 The history of mint dates back more than 3,500 years with its use attributed to its pleasant aroma and pleasing taste.
 Consistently over time, mint was used to settle general complaints of the gastrointestinal tract such as gastritis, nausea and flatulence and to cover the taste of unpleasant medicines.
 This tradition is carried on today in the form of after dinner mints, chewing gum and other breath refreshing candies, toothpaste, mouthwash, mint flavored teas and as a flavoring agent for a variety of medicines.

-This is the fifth in a series of posts about the Pry House Medicinal Garden.
+This is the sixth in a series of posts about the Pry House Medicinal Garden.
 Click below to be directed to the others.

 Want to learn more?
 Follow us on Facebook and Twitter to discover more stories from Civil War medicine!